posin-ivy312/WHSTechNotes/journal.md

 OF COURSE IM EXCITED FOR WINTERBREAK BUT NOT FOR THE TESTS
 # Janurary 8, 2025
 Looking back: I enjoyed making friends.
 My grade can be improved or something else but not sure.
 I dont have feed back about anything for the lessons.
+# Janurary 13, 2025
+The tech industry's shift toward prioritizing AI vskills over traditional roles shows how much the job market is changing.